josdem/hugo/content/techtalk/spring_unit_testing_spock.md

 * Any Spock test must extend Specification
 * Setup method is executed before any test defined in our test class
-* We are defining mock objects using Mock
+* We are defining mock objects using Mock annotation
-* In the Setup method we are assigning our mocks
+* In the setup method we are assigning our mocks

 ```groovy
 package com.jos.dem.jmailer.interceptor